Career Timeline of Justin Fields: Major Achievements and Milestones

 2018: Freshman Season at Georgia

-On February 8, 2019, Justin Fields was granted immediate eligibility for the 2019 season by the NCAA, after seeking a waiver based on mitigating circumstances.
+On February 8, 2019, Justin Fields was granted immediate eligibility for the 2019 season by the NCAA after seeking a waiver, due to mitigating circumstances.

-In 2019, Justin Fields led Ohio State to a Big Ten Championship and a spot in the College Football Playoff, finishing third in Heisman Trophy voting and being named Big Ten Offensive Player of the Year.
+In 2019, Justin Fields led the Buckeyes to a Big Ten Championship and a spot in the College Football Playoff, finishing third in the Heisman Trophy running, and was named Big Ten Offensive Player of the Year.

-In 2020, Justin Fields led the Buckeyes to another undefeated regular season and Big Ten Championship.
-He was named Big Ten's Offensive Player of the Year for the second time.
+In 2020, Justin Fields helped lead the Buckeyes to another undefeated regular season and Big Ten Championship, receiving a bid to the College Football Playoff, and repeating as the Big Ten's Offensive Player of the Year.

-In 2020, amid the COVID-19 pandemic, Justin Fields was vocal in his support of playing the college football season and started an online petition.
+In 2020, Justin Fields was vocal in his support of playing the football season amid the COVID-19 pandemic, starting an online petition that gathered over 320,000 signatures.

-On January 18, 2021, Justin Fields announced he would forgo his final two years of eligibility and enter the 2021 NFL draft.
+On January 18, 2021, Justin Fields announced that he would be forgoing his final two years of eligibility to enter the 2021 NFL draft.

 June 10, 2021: Signed Rookie Contract